Daily limits and account safety

 How pacing works

-Funkel turns a weekly limit into a daily budget over your campaign’s active days (typically Monday–Friday).
+Funkel turns a weekly limit into a daily budget over your campaign’s active days (typically Monday-Friday).
 When more leads are ready than today’s budget allows, the extras roll into tomorrow.
+Sends are jittered between 30 and 180 seconds apart, with extra spacing during warmup.
 Funkel never crams a day to clear a queue.

 Per-campaign overrides